serkan-ozal/jemstone/README.md

 As seen from the output, variable types are also resolved and values are interpreted as their types. `String` instances are handled in a specific way and its characters are printed as value.
 Also complex object are printed as all field names/ types/values of these objects.

+And this is a sample internal usage of this feature: https://github.com/serkan-ozal/jemstone/blob/master/src/main/java/tr/com/serkanozal/jemstone/Demo.java#L45

 4.3.2.
 Compressed References Finder
 --------